 eID in Denmark

 eID is the key to digital Denmark.
-Between 2012 and 2015, legislation made it mandatory for citizens in Denmark to use digital self-service solutions.
+Between 2012 and 2015, legislation made it mandatory for residents in Denmark to use digital self-service solutions.

 The switch to digital-first was enabled by the rollout of Denmark’s second-generation national eID (NemID) in 2010.
 Here the Danish financial sector and public authorities worked closely together to issue almost all residents with a unique digital identity matched to their Danish civil registration number.

-Use of eID enhances the scope for communication between citizens and the public sector.
-Citizens can use public services 24 hours a day.
-By establishing digital services and using digital signatures, the public sector can offer better services to citizens and businesses while at the same time improving efficiency in the administration.
+Use of eID enhances the scope for communication between residents and the public sector.
+Residents can use public services 24 hours a day.
+By establishing digital services and using digital signatures, the public sector can offer better services to residents and businesses while at the same time improving efficiency in the administration.

-eID is e.g. used for logging into the National Digital Post system, which enables public authorities to communicate with citizens and businesses.
+eID is e.g. used for logging into the National Digital Post system, which enables public authorities to communicate with residents and businesses.

 Read more about Digital Post and exemption from Digital Post at lifeindenmark.dk